Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Tool Use

 \paragraph{Efficient Test-Time Scaling.} For effective tool calling, a viable solution is tree search-based strategies, where the model may plan a tree of tool calls and select the most promising path~\cite{wu2024toolplanner}.
 However, such methods are computationally expensive since they may need trail-and-error to explore the entire tree.
 Instead of extensive tree traversal, ToolChain*~\cite{zhuang2023toolchainefficientactionspace} utilizes the A* search strategy to efficiently navigate complex action spaces.
 This method boosts the efficiency by employing task-specific cost functions to prune wrong branches earlier and only requires single-step node expansions.

-Therefore, it allows the agent to prioritize the most promising paths and avoids exhaustive searches, leading to high success rates.
+Recent work further optimizes tool-use trajectories through explicit orchestration and search.
+Utility-Guided Agent Orchestration~\citep{liu2026utilityguidedagentorchestrationefficient} formulates tool use as a quality-cost decision problem, selecting among responding, retrieving, invoking tools, verifying intermediate results, and stopping according to estimated gain, step cost, uncertainty, and redundancy.
+ToolTree~\citep{yang2026tooltreeefficientllmagent} instead casts multi-step tool use as an MCTS-inspired search over executable tool-use trajectories, using dual-stage LLM feedback and bidirectional pruning to allocate exploration to promising tool paths.
+These methods show that efficient tool calling requires controlling not only which tool to call, but also when to stop, verify, or search over alternative tool-use trajectories.